AdvaniaSE/PowerShellAdvancedFundamentals/06. Error Handling/Lab.md

 ---

-- Add a finally block outputting the string `Finally in the finally block.` and verify that this block is run no matter how the code flows.
+- Add a finally block outputting the string "Finally in the finally block." and verify that this block is run no matter how the code flows.

 ---